d-gamedev-team/gfm/README.markdown

-# gfm
+# The Games From Mars library

-gfm is a feature-rich library to ease the creation of video games / multimedia applications with the D programming language.
+GFM is a feature-rich library to ease the creation of video games / multimedia applications with the D programming language.

 ## Design goals